 The site is currently occupied by several industrial buildings which the developer Bloom, which describes itself as a urban warehouse investment and development manager, believes are no longer “fit for purpose”.
 They are proposing to create a new “industrial estate comprising nine, two-storey warehouse spaces with a single central yard for loading and deliveries”.
-The plans also include a of green landscaping improvements and sustainability commitments.

 The consultation is designed by the company to test the local’s community’s views about the proposals before a planning application is submitted.

 Local councillors, Cllr Paul Gadsby and Cllr Annie Gallop, are urging residents to give their views about the proposals here.